Respect and Consideration for Human Rights

 FamilyMart, a group company, holds Meetings to Share Information on Human Rights Issues in the Supply Chain for managers involved in the hiring of ready-made meal manufacturers who supply products to FamilyMart stores and the formulation and implementation of labor-related policies.
 The aim of these meetings is to prevent human rights risks and to promote understanding of those risks.

-The ITOCHU Group will continue to work to reduce human rights violation risks across the entire value chain in our Group.
+The ITOCHU Group will continue to work to reduce human rights violation risks across the entire value chain in the Group.

 Meeting Details